noahgibbs/self_conscious_dgd/05_Tutorial.md

 You'd also like to be able to do console output without writing anything specific to do that.
 Here's what we'll do for these tutorial chapters.
 It's a bad idea for a real production app, but that's fine.

 We'll make an object under /usr/System and compile it.
-That will run its "create()" method.
+That will run its "create()" function.

 For instance, go ahead and create an object called root/usr/System/obj/example.c.
 Here's what we'll put in it: